| Romans 9:18-21 states: "Therefore hath he mercy

 them in their sins to perish forever.
 This would be pure

+fairness and justice on the part of God.
 Election, however, is an act of pure grace.
 Instead of

 getting what I justly deserved, God sovereignly chose me in